 Beacon has changed from an agency that refers people in crisis to sources of assistance, to a place where people in crisis find support, guidance, and the offer to travel with them from financial dependency to independence.
 We have introduced Life Coaching into our continuum of service.
 Through Life Coaching Beacon offers help in moving beyond the cycle of poverty and repetitive crisis to full participation in the economy.
 We call this Breaking the Chains of Poverty.

 Homeless and near-homeless people participate in a hot lunch and round-table forum on topics of concern to those attending.
 The purpose of the events is to build a support community among participants.
-The lunch forum meets the second and fourth Wednesdays of each month; second Wednesday at Trinity United Church of Christ in Belleville; fourth Wednesday at Union United Methodist Church in Belleville.
+The lunch forum meets the second and fourth Wednesdays of each month at 12:30 at Trinity United Church of Christ in Belleville (47 North Douglas).